JoyfulProgramming/modular_cms/src/index.md

           everything run smoother.
 Your users will notice the difference, and they'll keep coming back because they trust your app to perform.
         icon: solid-award
-      - heading: Less Incidents, Less Stress
+      - heading: 'Less Incidents, Less Stress'
         summary: >-
           Observability gives you the power to set alerts that warn you about potential issues before they blow up.
 It's like having a crystal ball